What is an Asscher Cut Diamond? October 28, 2021 – Posted in: Jewelry Blog

 This leads to a sparkling quality that contributes to its popularity among vintage engagement rings.

 Asscher cut engagement rings have experienced a resurgence alongside the public’s interest in antique and vintage jewelry.
 The dimensions of current Asscher cut diamonds vary drastically from stone to stone, but the simplicity and grace of this cut remain consistent across the board.
 The height of the crown and pavilion will always not be uniform, and their ratios will differ.

-Unlike round diamonds, experts are divided on the optimal Asscher cut ratios, leaving the ultimate decision to the buyer.
+Unlike round diamonds, experts are unsure of the optimal Asscher ratios.
+The ultimate decision rests on the buyer.

 View our Asscher Cut Jewelry

 Informed buyers consistently choose Estate Diamond Jewelry because they recognize the commitment to quality that has defined our company.